I have 6 completed screenplays, others in progress in the rewrite process and a completed stage play. I have ideas for a lot more screenplays.

 So that's a little about me and my projects.
 I hope to get to know as many like-minded professionals as possible and see how we can help each other succeed!

-Unique traits: Prolific screenwriter who specializes in comedy but can also do action and drama, sometimes combining all three elements.
+Unique traits: Prolific screenwriter, episodic writer and playwright.
+Specializing in comedy but has also written action and drama, sometimes combining all three elements.

 Theater by Playhouse on Park Writer